elastic/ecs-logging-nodejs/CONTRIBUTING.md

-# Contributing to the ecs-logging-js libraries
+# Contributing to the ecs-logging-nodejs libraries

-The ecs-logging-js libraries are open source and we love to receive contributions from our community — you!
+The ecs-logging-nodejs libraries are open source and we love to receive contributions from our community — you!

 There are many ways to contribute,